Federal contractor due diligence in one search.

 Eight federal APIs, strict TypeScript, production infrastructure.

-DiligenceDesk is built on Next.js 16 with strict TypeScript, Cloudflare Turnstile bot protection, Upstash Redis caching, and Cloudflare edge security headers.
+DiligenceDesk is built on Next.js 16 with strict TypeScript, Tailwind 4, Cloudflare Turnstile bot protection, Upstash Redis caching with tiered TTLs, and Cloudflare edge security headers.
+The risk graph uses @xyflow/react with dagre layout.
 All upstream API keys are server-side only.
-Audit history stays local to the browser.
+Audit history stays local to the browser in IndexedDB.

-Next.js 16 TypeScript (strict) React 19 8 Federal APIs Upstash Redis Cloudflare Turnstile PDF / CSV Export Playwright + Vitest
+Next.js 16 TypeScript (strict) React 19 Tailwind 4 8 Federal APIs Upstash Redis Cloudflare Turnstile @xyflow/react Risk Graph Batch CSV Auditor 32 NAICS / 44 PSC Codes PDF / CSV Export 18-Page Knowledge Base Playwright + Vitest

 FAQ